Does Epsoft sponsor H-1B workers?

 Summary

-Epsoft has filed 25 Labor Condition Applications (LCA) in FY2026 Q2, primarily for roles such as Software Developer and Software Engineer, with a significant presence in Texas locations like Plano and Coppell.
+Epsoft has filed 25 Labor Condition Applications (LCA) in FY2026 Q2, with a notable focus on roles such as Software Developer, which comprises 72% of their applications.
+The majority of these filings are concentrated in Texas, particularly in Plano, Coppell, Frisco, and Irving.
 The median salary for these positions is approximately $92,581, with a range from $91,000 to $151,507.
-Notably, there have been no PERM applications filed, and while 24 LCAs were certified, one was withdrawn.
-It's important to remember that LCA certification does not guarantee USCIS H-1B petition approval, and PERM certification does not equate to green card approval.
-This information is not legal advice.
+It's important to note that while 24 of the LCAs were certified, one was withdrawn.
+Additionally, there are no PERM applications filed, and LCA certification does not guarantee USCIS H-1B petition approval or green card approval.
+This information does not constitute legal advice.

 Sources